 Experience the lifestyle of the majority of South Africans on our interactive cultural Township Tours.
 Learn about the political past of Apartheid, how to click like a Xhosa and join the Sangoma for a traditional ceremony all whilst cycling through community on a bicycle.

 “AWOL’s Community-based Bicycle Tours in Cape Town are a responsible take on township tours, providing tourists with many more opportunities to interact with the community than they would have from an air-conditioned bus. .”

-AWOL Tours now offers Township tours to three different communities in Cape Town.
+AWOL Tours now offers Township tours to different communities in Cape Town.
 Guests are met at accommodation and transferred to the community from where we start the tour.

 - Masiphumelele Bicycle Township Tour